 Reassemble and/or replace the duct sections, keeping the following recommendations in mind:

 - It's best to use an adjustable, rigid, 90-degree elbow at the exhaust end of the dryer.
-Flexible duct can kink when the dryer is pushed back into place, causing a major obstruction to exhaust flow.
+Flexible ducts can kink when the dryer is pushed back into place, causing a major obstruction to exhaust flow.

 - A section of flexible metal transition duct is acceptable between the dryer elbow and the rigid duct in the wall, provided the transition duct is UL-listed for this use and is permitted under the local building code.
 Do not use unlisted metal transition duct or any flexible foil or vinyl duct.

 - Attach all rigid metal and semi-rigid ductwork sections with a 4-inch worm-drive stainless steel duct band clamp, tightening the clamp with a screwdriver.

-- All concealed ducting (hidden inside walls, floors, etc.) must be round, rigid metal duct.
-Replace any flexible duct that isn't exposed with rigid metal duct.
+- All concealed ductwork (hidden inside walls, floors, etc.) must be round, rigid metal duct.
+Replace any flexible duct that isn't exposed with rigid metal ductwork.

 - Seal permanent duct sections with UL-listed metal foil duct tape.
 Do not use regular plastic duct tape, which dries out and fails over time.

 Once the ductwork is in good shape, turn on the gas valve (for gas dryers) and plug in the dryer.
 Push the dryer back into its normal position, making sure that none of the ductwork is kinked or deformed by this action.
 Make sure the lint screen is in place.
 Run the dryer and confirm that it is venting completely.